ajavamind/rca-studio2/README.md

 ### Studio IV Console

 The Studio IV game console was in the planning stages, in 1977, but was never built.
+There is a Studio IV interpreter cassette tape from Joe Weisbecker in the Sarnoff Collection at the College of New Jersey.

 ### COSMAC VIP Computer